thameera/eulerjs/README.md

     cd eulerjs
     npm install

-Run the solution to create a specific problem:
+Run the solution to a specific problem:

     grunt --p=<problem number>